slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On forgiveness

+*'The only way out of the labyrinth of suffering is to forgive.' -- John Green*

-If forgiveness is a process of release — of letting go of something — then the opposite of forgiveness is a decision to hold — to hold onto something.
+If forgiveness is a process of release — of letting go of something — then the opposite of forgiveness is a decision to hold onto something.
-Many people think that the alternative to forgiveness is punishment: We either choose to forgive someone for what they’ve done, or we return the favor with some sort of retribution.
+Many people think that the alternative to forgiveness is punishment: e either choose to forgive someone for what they’ve done, or we return the favor with some sort of retribution.
 But punishment isn’t really the opposite of forgiveness.
 After all, we can punish someone without forgiving them, or punish them in order to forgive them.
 People do this all the time.
 Governments do it every day.

 By refusing to forgive someone, we get to cast ourselves as victims, as underdogs, as injured parties.
 Most important, we get to preserve our status in the conflict — usually, as the person who’s “right.”
 In reality, we only keep the suffering alive for ourselves.
 We are the ones we end up punishing.

-> *'The only way out of the labyrinth of suffering is to forgive.' -- John Green*

 > *'Dumbledore says people find it far easier to forgive others for being wrong than being right.' -- J.K.
 Rowling*